nmjmdr/jobber/README.md

 Jobber is a job queue service implemented using GO and Redis.

 ## Version 2.0 of Walrus
-_ Jobber is the version 2 of Walrus project (https://github.com/nmjmdr/walrus) _
+_Jobber is the version 2 of Walrus project (https://github.com/nmjmdr/walrus)_

 Jobber simplifies the design and improves the project structure.
-Jobber does not have built in scheduler like Walrus.
-A scheduler is used to schedule jobs for execution.
-Jobber implements dispatcher, worker and recoverer.
+It does not have built in scheduler like Walrus (A scheduler is used to schedule jobs for execution - execute job at a point intime).
+It implements dispatcher, worker and recoverer.

 Jobber can be easily extended to perform the functionality of Walrus by adding the scheduler component to it.